Lundy murders: Prosecution case

-Four days before the murders, the Lundys increased their life insurance on the advice of their insurance broker.
-Christine's cover was raised from $200,000 to $500,000.
-The prosecution contended that Lundy killed his wife for her life insurance money because of financial pressure, and killed his daughter because she was a witness.
-However, the policy documents had not been issued so the increase was not valid at the time of Christine’s death.
+Four days before the murders, the Lundy's reviewed their life insurance on the advice of their insurance broker.
+Christine's cover was going to be raised from $200,000 to $500,000.
+However, at the time of her death, the policy documents had not been issued so the increase was not valid.
+Nevertheless, the prosecution contended that Lundy killed his wife for her life insurance money because of financial pressure, and killed his daughter because she was a witness.
+The Police claimed the murders occurred in Palmerston North, two hours away by car, between 5:30pm and 8:28pm.
+They claimed that Lundy drove "at break-neck speed from Wellington to Palmerston North, killed his family and drove back to Wellington" within three hours.

-The prosecution's case was also based on a speck of body tissue found on one of Lundy's polo shirts; the shirt was found along with other clothes and miscellaneous items on the back seat of his car.
-Although New Zealand pathologists could not identify it as Christine's brain tissue, a pathologist from Texas did.
+The prosecution called more than 130 people to testify.
+Their case was primarily based on a speck of body tissue found on one of Lundy's polo shirts; the shirt was found along with other clothes and miscellaneous items on the back seat of his car.
+Although New Zealand pathologists could not identify it as Christine's brain tissue, a pathologist from Texas, Dr Rodney Miller, claimed that he did.
 The prosecution argued the only way this brain tissue could have got on the shirt was if Lundy himself was the murderer.
-Later reports and tests by other experts cast doubt upon the identification of the material as brain tissue.
+Later reports and tests by other experts cast doubt upon the identification of the material as brain tissue, and at Lundy's second trial, Miller later admitted that his laboratory was not accredited to do forensic work.

-No weapon was ever found, but paint found in the hair of victims matched the paint Lundy used to mark the tools in his toolshed.

-The prosecution called more than 130 Crown witnesses.
+No weapon was ever found, although Pathologist James Pang determined it was possibly a tomahawk.
+The police sent 47 paint fragments to be examined by ESR.
+Nine had orange flecks and another nine had light-blue flecks.
+These were described as “indistinguishable” from samples taken from three tools and two paint tins in the garage.
+In 16 of these 18 samples, the ESR noted there was contamination.
+Also the chemical match of the paint flecks was never provided to the defence - nor was it described in court.
+The police eventually recovered a tomahawk from among Lundy’s possessions, but it wasn’t marked with paint, and did not test positive for blood.